 By Chere Di Boscio

 Suzanne Somers gained international fame as the ditzy Chrissie Snow in the hit sitcom “Three’s Company.”
-In reality, however, Suzanne is far from a ditz–in fact, her curiosity, critical thinking and writing skills have made her one of the best-selling authors of natural health and beauty books in the world, and she’s recently launched her own all-natural makeup and skincare line, Suzanne Organics.
+In reality, however, Suzanne is far from a ditz.
+In fact, her curiosity, critical thinking and writing skills have made her one of the best-selling authors of natural health and beauty books in the world, and she’s recently launched her own all-natural, fully organic makeup and skincare line, Suzanne Organics.

-Here, in this exclusive interview, Suzanne talks makeup, mountains and maintaining good health.
+Here, in this exclusive interview with Suzanne Somers, she talks makeup, mountains and maintaining good health.

 It is not about age.
 It is totally about your energy and attitude on life.

-What’s been the most challenging part of being on Dancing with the Stars?
+Well, you certainly have to feel youthful to go on Dancing With The Stars!
+What’s been the most challenging part of being on the show?
 What’s been the most fun?